 The taping was over by 11:30.

 TV show tapings are fun, even if you don’t know the guests!
-I would definitely recommend trying to see some NYC show tapings if you can.
+I would definitely recommend trying to see some while you are in NYC if you can.
 You just need to mentally prepare yourself for the wait and plan a little bit ahead.
-Have you seen any tv tapings in NYC?
+Have you seen any live tapings in NYC?
 I would love to hear about your experience in the comments.

-Expert Tips for Seeing TV Tapings in NYC
+Expert Tips for Seeing Live Show Tapings in NYC